-Each Sensor independently maintains a SlotCounter that is incremented each time the Sensor detects an AddressingPulse of either an F_OUTPUT, F_SAMPLE, or F_DIAG pulse.
+Each Sensor independently maintains a SlotCounter that is incremented each time the Sensor detects an AddressingPulse.
 This SlotCounter becomes the SlotNumber, which is used by the Sensor to decide which Sensor is being polled by the Host.
-The SlotCounter is compared to the SensorID, and if they match, that Sensor will respond if it is a FrameReqPulse such as an F_OUT-PUT or addressed F_SAMPLE pulse with the SENT Frame, and all other Sensors do not respond, although they increment their own SlotCounter.
+The SlotCounter is compared to the SensorID, and if they match, that Sensor responds with the SENT Frame, and all other Sensors do not respond, although they increment their own SlotCounter.
 If the SlotCounter is incremented past the total number of Sensors on the bus (C_MAX_SENSOR option), the SlotCounter is returned to 0.
 Each Sensor must be programmed consistently with the total number of Sensors so they all roll over to 0 at the same count.
-Sensors do not increment their Slot-Counter on a BroadcastPulse.
+Sensors do not increment their SlotCounter on a BroadcastPulse.